jundalisay/pantrywork/content/en/blog/static-site-hosting.md

 +++
-title = "Firebase vs Github vs Netlify vs Render" subtitle = "Which is best for Free Static Site Hosting?" banner = "/img/firebasenetlify.jpg" description = "We like Firebase the best" tags = ['Static Site Hosting'] date = 2021-11-15
+title = "Firebase vs Github vs Netlify vs Render vs Clouflare" subtitle = "Which is best for Free Static Site Hosting?" banner = "/img/firebasenetlify.jpg" description = "We tried different static site hosts and liked Cloudflare the best.
+See the pros and cons of each." tags = ['Static Site Hosting'] date = 2021-11-15
 +++